SunakazeKun/galaxydatabase/README.md

 # Okay, but I just want the XML file for Whitehole.
 Sure thing.
 Just download the ``objectdb.xml`` from the repository and place it in Whitehole's folder.

-# Why is not web-based?
+# Why is it not web-based?
 Previous object databases for the games were in-browser.
 Due to past events, those were taken down and we were left with nothing.
 Therefore, a quick solution had to be implemented.
 As I don't have the free time to invest into learning web development and respective languages, I had to improvise a bit.
 It was much easier for me to create a small Python application instead.
 I also think it's more helpful to keep this open source so that we'll never loose track or any data again.